WILD ALASKAN SOCKEYE SALMON

 How many meals can I make from a 10# box?

-The box contains random size portions, you can pick the size depending on how much you like to have on your plate and .
-There is about 24 portions in a 10# box, mostly one-serving size, but some are large enough to make two meals.
+The box contains random size portions, you can pick the size depending on how much you like to have on your plate.
+You should be able to make at least 30 meals from a 10# box and about 15 meals from a 5# box.

 When and how do I get my order?